Welcome to Open Accessibility

 What are the main features?

 The main focus of GOATbeta is to offer dynamic accessibility analysis at the neighborhood level.
 At the moment, only the walking mode is supported but soon cycling will follow.
 With GOATbeta, you can calculate different accessibility indicators such as isochrones and gravity-based heat-maps.
 What is more special about GOATbeta is that you can develop your own case scenarios, for instance you can model a new bridge over a river, and examine corresponding changes in accessibility.
-You can view GOATbeta in action in the videos of this blog post.
+You can view GOATbeta in action in the videos here.